Drawing I, 2016, single-channel video installation.

 one-minute loop.
 On the floor, in the center of the gallery, a video is projected downward onto the

 surface of a 4x5x2’ platform.
 As the sound of water builds, an image of rippling black liquid emerges

-Drawing I is an unsettling vision, it conjures up an allusion to hydromancy (the practice of reading signs in the linear patterns formed by moving bodies of water).
-Though, as a form of divination one could dismiss this ominous spectacle as merely a reflection of the fear
+Drawing I is an unsettling spectacle, it conjures up an allusion to hydromancy (the ancient

+practice of reading signs in the linear patterns formed by moving bodies of water).

+Understood as a form of divination one could embrace this mercurial surface as a sign of

-and anxieties that underscore our current era of rapid technological advancement, global
+underscore our current era of rapid technological advancement, global economic disparity,